dkim949/dkim949.github.io/index.md

 title: Home
 ---

-# Welcome to My Data Science Portfolio
+# Dongin Kim's Data Science Portfolio

-As a passionate Data Scientist, I specialize in leveraging advanced analytics and machine learning to solve complex business problems.
-This portfolio highlights the skills I’ve developed over the years, along with an introduction to some of the key projects I’ve worked on.
-For a detailed look at my technical skills, check out the interactive dashboard showcasing the tools and technologies I use.
+Welcome to my project showcase.
+Here you'll find a collection of my key data science projects, demonstrating my expertise in solving complex business problems through advanced analytics and machine learning.
+These projects highlight the skills I've developed over the years and showcase my ability to deliver impactful solutions across various domains.

+For a comprehensive overview of my technical skills and the tools I use:

 **[🚀 Explore My Interactive Skills Dashboard 🚀](https://dkim-skills.streamlit.app)**